ToddLorey/v4l2-ctl-KlipperFocus/README.md

 5. Add these lines to your printer.cfg file in Klipper.
 Or, if you know your way around, you can put them probalby anywhere that has an [include yourfavoritemacros.cfg] in your printer.cfg file.
 ```
 [gcode_shell_command focus]
-command: sh ~/scripts/focus.sh  # The shell command to call the script.
+command: sh /home/pi/scripts/focus.sh  # The shell command to call the script.
+NOTE YOU MIGHT HAVE TO CHANGE pi to BIQU or whatever your username is
 timeout: 30.
 verbose: False